Happiness-Haengbok-Chung/Happiness-Haengbok-Chung.github.io/index.md

   "My goal is to develop unified models that combine discriminative and generative reasoning to create human-like yet superhuman AI Agents for real-world applications such as medicine."
 </p>

-## Research Interests for Embodied AGI
+## Research Interests for Embodied Artificial General Intelligence
 - Unified Multi-Modal Generation and Discrimination (World Model)
 - Trustworthiness of AI